Kim Tae-hyeon

 Kim Tae-hyeon (born 17 September 2000) is a South Korean footballer who plays as a left-footed centre-back for club Kashima Antlers and the South Korea national team.

 Career

 On 28 December 2021, Kim joined Vegalta Sendai on a one year loan.

 On 10 January 2024, Kim joined Sagan Tosu.

 In January 2025, it was announced that Kim would be joining J1 League club Kashima Antlers following a single season at Sagan Tosu.

+International career

+He was called up by Myung-Bo Hong to join the South Korea 2026 FIFA World Cup squad.